porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/numenta.html.md

 \
 (page 63)

 A very inspirational document.
-I would appreciate more neuroscience related citations in order to discover neuroscience literature.
+I must say I would appreciate more references to the neuroscience literature to see where the authors drew inspiration from, and more in-depth reasoning about the decisions they made in the algorithm.

 - &square; Re-read the pseudo-code and try to write it in my own notation as an appendix of this section

 ## References
 1. [Numenta - Advancing Machine Intelligence with Neuroscience][numenta-homepage]